Factors Affecting Fabric Consumption

 4. Repeat size in the fabric:

 In case of solid color fabrics, fabric consumption has needed lower than stripes and checks fabric.
-If the repeat size is large, then fabric consumption will be needed more and vice-versa.
+If the repeat size is large, then fabric consumptions will be needed more and vice-versa.

 5. Center selvedge variation: